CityofToronto/bdit_data-sources/volumes/ecocounter/readme.md

 ## Discontinuities

-Sometime around January of 2024, we did a comparison between Ecocounter counts and bike counts using video from our short-term counting vendor.
-The results indicated that several ecocounter sites were seriously undercounting.
-We forwarded these results to Ecocounter and they were able to increase the sensitivity of those sites in an effort to miss fewer cyclists.
-As a result of the change in sensitivity though, we now have a discontinuity in the data where counts before and afeter a certain point in time are basically not directly comparable.
+In January of 2024, it was determined that several sites were undercounting relative to other counting methods.
+To address this, the sensitivity of these sites was increased.
+As a result of the change however, we now expect to have some degree of discontinuity in the data where counts before and after a certain point in time may not be directly comparable.

 While we're still working through how best to handle this, we have recorded the times and sites that were effected in a new table, `ecocounter.discontinuities`.